Isaias brings tornado, flash flooding threat to millions after North Carolina landfall sparks fires, knocks out power

 Wind gusts over 50 mph across the Mid-Atlantic and Northeast could cause power outages and tree damage.

-According to power-outage tracking website poweroutage.us, more than 500,000 customers lost electricity, most of them in North Carolina and Virginia.
+According to power-outage tracking website poweroutage.us, more than 680,000 customers have lost electricity, most of them in North Carolina and Virginia.

+In Suffolk, Virginia, near the coast, multiple homes were damaged by falling trees, and city officials received reports of a possible tornado.
+A fire station downtown sustained damage including broken window.
+A photo posted by city officials showed a pile of bricks lying next to a damaged business.

 FLORIDA FIRE RESCUE TEAM SAVES DUCKLINGS TRAPPED IN STORM DRAIN AS TROPICAL STORM ISAIAS NEARED